uviclibraries/3d-design-print/2-keychain-stand.md

     <img src="images/tinkercad-phone-05.png" style="float:right;width:220px;" alt="phone with grey box inserted">

-4. Create the notch for your phone and hole for keychain:
+4. Create the notch and hole for your keychain:
   - On the right side of the screen select the grey striped **Box** shape, and then **drag and drop** it on the build plate.
     - Select the white handle at the top of the shape and drag it down to the height of “**10.00**”.
     - Click on one of the **white handles** at the base of the box, and type in “**16.00**” and **the width of your cell phone plus 0.5mm**. **NOTE:** _Please ask the instructor for help if you are unsure about this because this is very important to the success of your project._